Barnwell: The NFL's 50 most intriguing people, and why each matters

 20. Terrell Edmunds, S, Steelers

 The Steelers haven't really found a replacement for Troy Polamalu since the future Hall of Famer faded after 30 and retired in 2015.
-Their defense took a step forward last season, only to regress after star linebacker Ryan Shazier suffered a career-threatening neck injury, allowing an average of 28 points per game.
+Their defense took a step forward last season, only to regress after star linebacker Ryan Shazier suffered a career-threatening spinal injury, allowing an average of 28 points per game.

 While Pittsburgh didn't acquire a direct replacement for Shazier this offseason, their best solution may be to get creative.
 New safety Morgan Burnett played some linebacker in Green Bay and could feature there on passing downs.
 Edmunds, on the other hand, might play a little bit of everything.
 The first-round pick from Virginia Tech will probably begin the season as a part-time strong safety, but by the end of the year, it wouldn't be a surprise to see Edmunds playing everything from safety to linebacker to slot cornerback.
 If he can make a quick adjustment to the pro game, the Steelers will have a Swiss army knife capable of filling in the weakest spot in their lineup from snap to snap.
 They might also have someone capable of competing athletically with Steelers killer Rob Gronkowski, who has racked up 664 receiving yards and eight touchdowns in six career games against Pittsburgh.